 The war officially ended when the Treaty of Versailles was signed on June 28, 1919.
 But seven months earlier, on November 11, 1918, an armistice (cease-fire) was declared and people around the world celebrated an end to the horrific battle.

 Trusting the 11th Hour: Soldiers Experience Armistice Day

 But as one WWI veteran so aptly pointed out, “…at the front, there was no celebration.”
-The battle weary soldiers hoped and prayed for and end to the fighting, but found it difficult to trust in peace.
+The battle-weary soldiers hoped and prayed for an end to the fighting, but found it difficult to trust in peace.
 They had seen too much bloodshed and experienced the horrors of war for too long.
 Their belief that the fighting had truly ended was tenuous at best.